article by site founder, Connie Rice

-Abortion is not always the woman’s choice – I was told by my first husband that if I chose to have our baby, he would leave.
-Wanting to save our marriage, I went with him to the clinic (he left the following year anyway, soon after our baby would have been born).
-Even so, I asked the clinic worker before having the abortion if it was a baby because I wouldn’t be able to go through with it if it was – I was told that it was only tissue and blood – not a baby yet.
+Abortion is not always the woman’s choice – in my case, my husband of 7 years gave me the ultimatum of choosing between him or the baby.
+I went with him to the clinic, but still asked the clinic worker before having the abortion if it was a baby because I didn’t want to go through with it if it was – I was told that it was only tissue and blood – not a baby yet.
+He left the following year anyway, soon after our baby would have been born.
 It is time for the truth to be told.
-My story is only one of many – some are revealed at “Silent No More”.
-I am not sure if accurate documentation exists, but I have observed that many people strongly committed to the pro-life position are women who have had one or more prior abortions, two I have met who were unable to have another child.
+My story is only one of many – some are revealed at “Silent No More” and at “SaveOne”.
+I am not sure if accurate documentation exists, but have observed personally that many people strongly committed to the pro-life position are women who have had one or more prior abortions (three of whom I have met personally) who were unable to have another child.
 “Feminists for Life” says it well: “Women deserve better than abortion – abortion is a reflection that we have not met the needs of women”.
 The idea that to be pro-woman is to be pro-abortion is just not true.

 The clarion call that the developing embryo or fetus is part of a woman’s body is debunked by biological science: